Ume in Japan Featured Image

 Credit: Moshi Moshi Nippon

-As one of Japan’s Three Great Gardens, Kairakuen hosts an annual plum festival from February 11th to March 21st.
+As one of Japan’s Three Great Gardens, Kairakuen hosts an annual plum festival.
 Visitors can marvel at over 100 varieties of plum blossoms, which bloom in succession to ensure a long viewing period.
 The garden’s expansive grounds make it a top destination for ume enthusiasts.

 Fuchu City Local Forest Museum